Publishing an image in the registry

 hash or by a

-If you intend to use your image just for testing, it is enough to use image hash and upload them anonymously to the registry.
-If you intend to work on a more complex project where you would like to use several different versions of your image or collaborate with other users - you should consider creating an account in the registry and using tags to describe your images.
-Both cases are illustrated in our examples.
+If you intend to use your image just for testing, it is enough to upload it anonymously and use its hash to identify it.
+On the other hand, if you plan to work on a more complex project where you would like to use several different versions of your image or collaborate with other users - you should consider creating an account in the registry and using tags to describe your images.
+Both cases are illustrated below.